algosup/2023-2024-project-5-flutter-team-1/documents/technical_specifications/technicalspecifications.md

 - Each pull-request has to contain labels, the project, the dedicated milestone, and at least 2 reviewers.
 - Each issue has to contain labels, the project, the dedicated milestone, and the assigned member.
+- The working version of the project goes into the *Release* branch.
+- Release should be made from the main.
+- The main branch should be updated at least once a day (when the team is in project-time).
+- There can't be any direct push to the main.
+The member has to do a pull-request to merge their changes in the main.
+- Only push code that has been tested (working code).

 ### Coding